 The Company applies the provisions of ASC 606 to determine the measurement of revenue and the timing of when it is recognized.
-Under ASC 606, revenue is measured as the amount of consideration we expect to be entitled to, in exchange for transferring products or providing services to our customers and is recognized when performance obligations under the terms of contracts with our customers are satisfied.
+Under ASC 606, revenue is measured as the amount of consideration we expect to be entitled to, in exchange for transferring products or providing services to our customers, and is recognized when performance obligations under the terms of contracts with our customers are satisfied.
 ASC 606 prescribes a five-step model for recognizing revenue from contracts with customers: (1) identify contract(s) with the customer; (2) identify the separate performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the separate performance obligations in the contract; and (5) recognize revenue when (or as) each performance obligation is satisfied.

-The Company recognizes various charges to application programming interface ("API") providers which are based on user interactions conducted through APIs as revenue.
-Currently, the Company and/or Proper Trust have API agreements with providers of cryptocurrency-to-cryptocurrency exchanges, fiat-to-cryptocurrency conversions, cryptocurrency staking, and sports betting.
-The Company allows the providers to provide software services, which permit a user of our unhosted and non-custodial cryptocurrency software wallet to access the services of the provider through the APIs.
-Under the terms and conditions of the agreements, the Company and the providers have integrated the APIs into the Exodus Platform.
-In consideration for the integration by the Company of the APIs into the Exodus Platform software, API providers pay us an API fee for certain user interactions with API.
+The Company recognizes various charges to API providers which are based on user interactions conducted through APIs as revenue.
+Currently, Exodus and/or its subsidiary have API agreements with providers of cryptocurrency-to-cryptocurrency exchanges, fiat-to-cryptocurrency conversions, cryptocurrency staking, and sports betting.
+The Company allows the providers to provide software services, which permit a user of our un-hosted and non-custodial cryptocurrency software wallet to access the services of the provider through the APIs.
+Under the terms and conditions of the agreements, Exodus and the providers have integrated the APIs into the Exodus Platform.
+In consideration for the integration by Exodus of the APIs into the Exodus Platform software, Exchange providers pay us an API fee for certain user interactions with API.
 These interactions are typically transactions of services between provider and a user, effected through the API.